Summary

 FAQs

-What products are covered under the EU Right to Repair Directive 2024?
+Which products are covered by the EU Right to Repair Directive and what are manufacturers’ obligations?